Joseph Saliste

-Joseph Saliste (born 10 April 1995) is an Estonian professional footballer who plays as a left back for Estonian club Paide Linnameeskond and the Estonia national team.
+Joseph Saliste (born 10 April 1995) is an Estonian professional footballer who plays as a left back for Estonian club FCI Levadia and the Estonia national team.

 Career

 On 20 February 2019, Saliste was loaned out to JK Trans Narva for one year.

 International career

 Saliste made his senior international debut for Estonia on 19 November 2017, replacing Trevor Elhi in the second half of a 2–0 away victory over Fiji in a friendly.